AmericanHuston/FTC2024-2025/README.md

 FTC Chaos, 2024!

-This repository contains hopefully several tests and eventually a working app.
+This repository contains the OnBot java snapshots.
+FTC's libs don't play nice with VS code.

 It is maintained by The Software Team (not quite sure what rights reserved).